 Trainers equip staff with the knowledge, practical skills and motivation to carry out work-related tasks.
-Training officers either deliver the training themselves or arrange for a third party trainer to do so.
+Training officers either deliver the training themselves or arrange for a third party trainer to do it.

 Training and development officers help with the ongoing, long-term improvement of employees' skills, enabling them to fulfil their potential within their organisation.
 Increasingly, training and development officers are required to be strategic rather than reactive, assessing the skills and knowledge within an organisation and determining what training is needed to grow and retain these skills.